-In post-World War II Berlin, the British Susanne Mallison travels to Berlin to visit her older brother Martin Mallison, a military who married German Bettina Mallison.
+In post-World War II Berlin, the British Susanne Mallison travels to Berlin to visit her older brother Martin Mallison, a military man who married German Bettina Mallison.
 The naive Susanne...
 See full summary »

 Philippe, a diplomat's son and good friend of Baines the butler, is confused by the complexities and evasions of adult life.
 He tries to keep secrets but ends up telling them.
 He lies to protect his friends, even though he knows he should tell the truth.
 He resolves not to listen to adults' stories any more when Baines is suspected of murdering his wife and no-one will listen to Philippe's vital information.Written by

-When Julie leaves the tea shop and closes the shop door, there is an Open / Closed sign hanging on the glass pane of the door.
-But when Baines and Phillipe leave the tea shop a minute or so later, the sign is no longer there.
+When Julie leaves the tea shop and closes the shop door, there is an Open / Closed sign hanging on the glass pane of the door, but when Baines and Phillipe leave the tea shop a minute or so later, the sign is no longer there.
 See more »

 Good day, sir...
 In his office there, miss.